Yaesu FTDX10 deep-dive review

 Many things are adjusted per band.
 Some things even need to be adjusted per band stack.
 Say, you do a factory reset and now need to enable the CW BK-IN.
 You need to go to each band, each stack, each VFO.
 That is 12 bands x 3 stacks x 2 VFOs, you have to change the thing 72 times!!!

 SPAN is also adjusted per band, which may be a good or a bad thing, depending on your preference.
 I would prefer it to be a global setting.
-However, this radio does not have a separate span setting for transmitting and receiving, which would be very useful.

 There are three modes of displaying the SS and waterfall, either Fixed, Centre or Cursor.
 I use Cursor most of the time, but I found that Icom’s implementation of this is way better.